Funds raised from Dry July directly benefits thousands of Queenslanders impacted by cancer.

 Rockhampton local Arthur Cranston was one of many Queenslanders who used the service this year.

-Arthur and his wife Helen stayed at CCQ’s Charles Wanstall Apex Lodge in Brisbane for more eight weeks, following Arthur’s diagnosis of prostate cancer.
+Arthur and his wife Helen stayed at CCQ’s Charles Wanstall Apex Lodge in Brisbane for more than eight weeks, following Arthur’s diagnosis of prostate cancer.

 “I was absolutely blown away by the services on offer, including the Interlodge Transport Service,” he said.